kilian-group/phantom-wiki/README.md

 ## PhantomWiki Evaluation

+First, install dependencies from `pip install -r requirements-eval.txt`.
-Run evaluation methods (like `zeroshot,fewshot,react,...`) with an LLM like so:
+Then run evaluation methods (like `zeroshot,fewshot,react,...`) with an LLM like so:
 ```bash
 python -m phantom_eval --method <method> --model_name <llm_name>
 ```